jegesh/HebEngEventCal/README.md

-		string  tableName			// name of table in database where data is stored for upcoming events string  dateField			// field in said table that contains the event date string  dateFormat		// format of date in dateField, according to [PHP DateTime formatting](http://php.net/manual/en/datetime.createfromformat.php).
+		string  tableName			// name of table in database where data is stored for upcoming events string  dateField			// field in said table that contains the event date string  dateFormat		// format of date in dateField, according to PHP DateTime formatting(http://www.php.net/manual/en/datetime.createfromformat.php).
 If the date format includes a timestamp, the timestamp needs be truncated in order for the events to show up in the calendar string  linkURL			// URL of the page the links lead to, with room for the event identifier: 'http://mysite.com/events.php?id='.
 Not necessary if linkIDField contains full URL for event page int 	  days				// Number of days the calendar should display, starting from the present date.
 Default value is 60 boolean eventText			// Determines whether or not to display event title text in the calendar dates (TRUE for large, full page calendar, FALSE for compact calendar in the sidebar).
 Default value is FALSE